Before going into the details of Net Present Value (NPV) and Internal Rate of Return (IRR), a few of the basic concepts are important to know.

 NPV = 109,421

 So, this project of starting a new retail store is favorable for David.

 Internal Rate of Return (IRR)

 Another important technique of capital budgeting is the Internal Rate of Return (IRR).
-It is similar in calculation with the net present value, but IRR is expressed in percentage.
-Due to this fact it can be compared with the other interest rates, cost of capital and inflation rate etc.
+It is similar in the calculation to the net present value, but IRR is expressed in percentages.
+Due to this fact it can be compared with the other interest rates, cost of capital and inflation rate, etc.